jamestut/aww/README.md

 - `airportd`
   This workaround suspends the `airportd` program to disable Wi-Fi roaming and scanning.
 When this workaround is active, connecting to a different Wi-Fi will not work.
 Wi-Fi list on the UI will also freeze.
 Should the current Wi-Fi connection becomes out of range and disconnected, no further reconnection attempt will be made until this workaround is disabled.

-- `awdl`
+- `airplay`
   This workarounds suspends AirPlay (the `AirPlayXPCHelper` process) and disables the `awdl0` interface to avoid ping spikes for a much more stable internet.
-When this workaround is active, AirPlay will not work.
+When this workaround is active, AirPlay will not work, and the chances of `awdl0` being restarted is reduced.
 Additionally, automatic audio sink/source switching when connecting and/or disconnecting Bluetooth audio will not work until this workaround is disabled (already connected Bluetooth audio will work just fine).